 Thanks to increased public awareness, the use of DOT-supplied ITS resources are on the rise in KTMPO.
 There are currently ten Dynamic Message Signs (DMS) locations along I-35, which is currently undergoing construction, and two along US 190 which are providing drivers with estimated travel times, Amber alerts and other critical emergency statements.
-In 2016, TxDOT also installed cameras that are of public use to citizens and planners to observe traffic flow.
-There are currently 11 cameras along I-35, one on LP 363, and two on SH 36.
+There are also There are currently 11 cameras along the I-35, one on LP 363, two on SH 36.
+In 2016, TxDOT also installed and that are of public use to citizens and planners to observe traffic flow.